 A white foamy head is a classic trait of nitro cold brew.
 Credit: Neil Soque

 According to Diane, the speciality coffee industry has started to view cold brew as a “unique premium beverage”.
 For coffee shop owners looking to capitalise on this trend, several factors need to be considered.

 She mentions that unlike in traditional cafés, cold brew can be consumed in secondary channels and more accessible places.
 It gives sellers an opportunity to access larger markets than before, and compete against other drinks.
 By having their cold brew on shelves, businesses can increase their coffee’s exposure and accessibility to the masses.

 The use of draft systems in coffee shops could also increase demand for beverages on tap.
 Roland says that nitrogen could be introduced to a range of drinks already available on menus such as teas, lemonades or kombuchas, changing and evolving how we perceive these popular beverages.

 Cold brew concentrates can allow coffee shops to become more creative when using coffee as an ingredient, rather than just offering it as a standalone beverage.
 This way, it can easily be added to cocktails or liqueurs, opening up a new avenue for consumers who enjoy coffee.

 Draft coffee is an exciting new venture for the specialty industry.
 Credit: Miguel Regalado

-Coffee shops and roasters looking to target the millennial consumer market (as well as the generations that follow them) should explore how offering beverages like cold brew can draw their interest, whilst benefiting their business.
+Coffee shops and roasters looking to target the millennial consumer market (as well as the generations that follow them) should explore how offering beverages can draw their interest, whilst benefiting their business.

 If you’re willing to invest in refining and enhancing the quality of your existing cold brew offering – or create a new one – the benefits that you could receive will be exponential.